polywrap/safe-core-wrap/playground/README.md

 3. Supply your account with Goerli ETH in order to send transactions.
 You can use a [Goerli faucet](https://goerlifaucet.com/) to do this.

 4. Now you should be able to execute demos.
-Go to the any subfolder from the `playground` folder and check the respective README to know available commands
+Go to the any subfolder from the `playground` folder and check the respective README to know how to run in the respective language.
+Here is a list of the available script names

 ## Available scripts